makers-upv/newmakerbot/README.md

 4. Then push the changes to your remote repository
 5. Go to Github and make a pull request to master/develop branch on the original MakersUPV repository.

-In case of any doubt please be in contact with the maintainerjaimelaborda@gmail.com
+In case of any doubt please be in contact with the maintainer [jaimelaborda@gmail.com](mailto:jaimelaborda@gmail.com)

+# Deploy for production

+In order to do some update to the code (add feature or correct some bugs) on the MakersUPV run environment it has been implemented a CI&CD (Continuous Integration & Deployment).
+This service runs on the background and will take care of deploying the code wherever a commit is merged into master branch.
+This is done by means of a service running on the Makers VPS that will take care of deploy update the new commit whenever Github Webhooks feature informs there is a new update.

+It is mandatory to ensure that the code runs perfectly without crashes.
+The responsible to accept the merge request will take care of that before merging to the master branch but it will be awsome if you could help him.

-# Deploy instructions
+# Deploy instructions on your own server

 1. Create a user to run the service with  and clone the repo to the production environment, this can be either a VPS running NodeJS or a local remote server.
 Please take into account that the server must have Internet connection in order to communicate with Telegram bot API.